jordynoche/First-Homelab/Timeline.md

 future problems so I will go with the router method.

-Once logging on to my router's page, I navigated to the devices connected to the internet, and reserved my server's ip.
+Once logging on to my router's page, I navigated to the devices connected to the internet, and reserved my server's ip. from there I was able to log in to my server through ssh.
+SUCCESS!